mattdm/bevy_mapengine/README.md

 When Bevy gets support for doing this in a fast way, switching to that should be seamless the point of view of a user of the plugin.

+Anyway, from a practical point of view this means:

+1. Don't change spaces too often, because it is expensive.
+2. Making a big map is okay in terms of FPS — it just costs memory.
+3. And speaking of which, really big maps will make your GPU run out of memory.
+Or maybe even just use up all of your RAM.
+Fixing that is in the long term plans, not the short term ones.

+So in summary: with tiles of 64×64, a 100×100 map isn't awful, and you can get away with up to 256×256 on many modern GPUs, but as it stands this is really better for maps more like 64×36 (or larger with smaller tiles).

 Terminology
 -----------